 Chasuble: Both these gentlemen have expressed a desire for immediate baptism.

-As a noble, Lady Bracknell is conservative in her religious outlooks, even when practices such as baptizing adults are not forbidden by the Church, Lady Bracknell doesn't approve.
-Lady Bracknell believes that because of her high rank, she knows better than others—even clerics—what is respectable in religious practice.
+As a noble, Lady Bracknell is conservative in her religious outlooks.
+Even when practices such as baptizing adults are not forbidden by the Church, Lady Bracknell doesn't approve.
+She believes that because of her high rank, she knows better than others—even clerics—what is respectable in religious practice.